railwayapp/docs/README.md

 ## 💡 About

 This is the place where all the documentation about Railway is hosted.
 Contributions are welcome!
 Change the markdown, make a pull request, and we'll merge it!
-Deploys will happen automagically cause the docs are hosted on Railway.
+Deploys will happen automagically cause the docs are hosted on Railway

 ## 🧑‍🔬 Contributing